cbragdon93/contigFinder/README.md

 # contigFinder

-suite of python scripts to get the start and end points of each consecutive contig in a sorted list
+suite of python scripts to get the start and end points of each contig in a sorted list

 Contents: